-The Company is the recipient of federal research contract funds from the Biomedical Advanced Research and Development Authority (BARDA).
+The Company is the recipient of federal research contract funds from the Biomedical Advanced Research and Development Authority (BARDA), the primary source of the Company's contract revenue.
 Periodic audits are required under the Company's BARDA agreement and certain costs may be questioned as appropriate under the BARDA agreement.
 Management believes that such amounts in the current year, if any, are not significant.
-Accordingly, no provision for refundable amounts under the BARDA agreement has been made as of March 31, 2015 and December 31, 2014.
+Accordingly, no provision for refundable amounts under the BARDA agreement has been made as of June 30, 2015 and December 31, 2014.

 Note 5.
-Share-based Compensation
+Equity Transactions and Share-based Compensation